Collaborative Anxiety Learning Modules (CALM)

 Impact of COVID-19 on Children's Mental Health

-From May 2013 to November 2014, Dr. Rappaport collaborated with Dr. Perry Adler to develop and provide a group treatment based on cognitive behavioural therapy to adolescents in Montréal to address an emergent crisis of self-harm and non-suicidal self-injury.
-Over the course of a nine-week treatment program, all of the participants either stopped self-harming or decreased from several times a day to one or two times per week.
+From May 2013 to November 2014, Dr. Rappaport, Ph.D. collaborated with Dr. Perry Adler, Ph.D. to develop and provide a group treatment based on cognitive behavioural therapy for adolescents in Montréal to address an emergent crisis of self-harm and non-suicidal self-injury.
+Over the course of a nine-week treatment program, all participants either stopped self-harming or decreased from several times a day to one or two times per week.
 Drs.
-Rappaport and Adler developed a series of posters made freely available to share insights from the group.
+Rappaport and Adler then developed a series of posters made freely available to share insights from the group.
+Posters/images are available here.